Course Schedule and Calendar of Assignments:

 "The Rise of Yuppie Coffees and the Reimagination of Class in the United States" (CPoFE)

-HANDOUT/PDF: Leigh Novak "Starbucks in America"
+Leigh Novak "Starbucks in America"

 Media Excerpts: The Sopranos (HBO)